 It is important that you use a private and quiet space in which to carry out your online counselling, and it is advised that you also wear headphones.
 If you don’t have access to a private space, then online counselling won’t be an option for you at this time.
 This is because therapeutic work cannot be undertaken unless you are in a safe private space where you can focus on your process.
 It would also compromise confidentiality from your side of the session.

 Occasionally, technical hitches may happen.
 If this happens when we are using Zoom, then we can either resume our session using Whatsapp (this is also secure, as it offers end-to-end encryption), or by telephone.

 If you experience a technical hitch which prevents you from participating in your appointment via Zoom, please contact me by telephone so that we can discuss alternatives or rescheduling.
 I will contact you by telephone should I experience a technical hitch.

-I aim to meet the highest standards with regards to handling your data.
-However, if you have a complaint about how I handle your personal data please do not hesitate to get in touch with me by email at email@example.com.
+I aim to meet the highest standards with regard to handling your data.
+However, if you have a complaint about how I handle your personal data, please do not hesitate to get in touch with me by email at firstname.lastname@example.org.

 9. Third Party Applications

 My website and any other social media channels may contain links to other third parties.
 When you correspond with any third parties referenced, they hold responsibility for any interactions you have with them.
 I recommend that you consider the privacy statements of other websites and applications, to make sure you understand their individual policies.